dannysecurity/bloomlab/README.md

 ### benchcompare subsystem

-The `benchcompare` package runs paired workloads (add, contains hit/miss, and mixed stream dedup) against a Bloom filter and a hash set, then reports throughput and bytes-per-item side by side:
+The `benchcompare` package runs paired workloads (add, contains hit/miss, and mixed stream dedup) against a Bloom filter and a hash set, then reports throughput, bytes-per-item, and heap allocations side by side:

 ```bash
 # Full comparison table at default sizing (100k items, 1% FPR)